amul1umt/physicalai/examples/notebooks/README.md

 ## Tutorial Notebooks

-**The notebooks here provide workflows for developers to get started with physical AI model fine tuning and testing the OpenVINO&trade Physical AI APIs for deploying the trained policies.**
+**The notebooks here provide workflows for developers to get started with physical AI model fine tuning and testing the OpenVINO:tm: Physical AI APIs for deploying the trained policies.**

 List of notebooks: